Best Diet for Rheumatoid Arthritis & Foods to Avoid

 Aspartame became increasingly popular as soon as it was launched in the market.
 People with diabetes and others who want to reduce sugar consumption could use this sugar substitute.

 However, not many know this popular sugar substitute is not suitable for everyone’s health.
-For some people, it is difficult to digest, and it increases inflammatory responses in an RA patient's body.
+For some people, it is difficult to digest, and it increases inflammatory responses in an rheumatoid arthritis patient's body.

-What Are Factors to Consider While Choosing a Diet?
+Factors to Consider While Choosing a Rheumatoid Arthritis Diet

 Based on the above lists of foods to eat and avoid, you can formulate a diet plan for rheumatoid arthritis.
 However, there are a few factors that you need to consider.
 These are: